-Non-trading interest rate risk, otherwise known as interest rate risk in the banking book, arises from the impact of adverse movements in interest rates on both net interest earnings and economic value of equity.

-Non-trading interest rate risk in the banking book is an inherent consequence of conducting banking activities, and arises from the provision of retail and wholesale (non-trading) banking products and services
+Interest rate risk in the banking book (IRRBB)

+IRRBB arises from the impact of adverse movements in interest rates on both net interest earnings and economic value of equity.
+IRRBB is an inherent consequence of conducting banking activities, and arises from the provision of retail and wholesale (nontrading) banking products and services
-- · The daily management of interest rate risk in the banking book is centralised within the Treasury of each banking entity and is subject to local independent risk and Asset and Liability Committee (ALCO) review - · Together with the business, the treasurer develops strategies regarding changes in the volume, composition, pricing and interest rate characteristics of assets and liabilities to mitigate the interest rate risk and ensure a high degree of net interest margin stability over an interest rate cycle.
-These are presented, debated and challenged in the Liability Product and Pricing Forum and the ALCO - · Each banking entity has its own Boardapproved non-trading interest rate risk policy and risk appetite, which is clearly defined in relation to both income risk and economic value risk transform fixed rate assets and liabilities into variable rate items

-(>one year) non-trading interest rate risk is materially eliminated.
-Where natural hedges between banking book items do not suffice to reduce the exposure within defined limits, interest rate swaps are used to
+- The daily management of IRRBB is centralised within the Treasury of each banking entity and is subject to local independent risk and local Asset and Liability Committee (ALCO) review - Together with the business, the treasurer develops strategies regarding changes in the volume, composition, pricing and interest rate characteristics of assets and liabilities to mitigate the interest rate risk and ensure a high degree of net interest margin stability over an interest rate cycle.
+These are presented, debated and challenged in the Liability Product and Pricing Forum and the ALCO - Each banking entity has its own Board-approved IRRBB policy and risk appetite, which is clearly defined in relation to both income risk and economic value risk - The policy dictates that long-term (>one year) IRRBB is materially eliminated.
+Where natural hedges between banking book items do not suffice to reduce the exposure within defined limits, interest rate swaps are used to transform fixed rate assets and liabilities into variable rate items - · IRRBB is measured and analysed by utilising standard tools of traditional interest rate repricing mismatch and net present value (NPV) sensitivity to changes in interest rate risk factors.